microsoftgraph/msgraph-sdk-javascript/design/GraphClientsDesign.md

 ### Graph JS Deliverables:

-Note: Package names yet to be decided
+Note: Package names yet to be decided.
+The names are just examples and  `service` and `core` prefix in the package names are for clarity purposes.

 1. `microsoftgraph/microsoft-graph-javascript-service`: